ReNginx/Scalars-Public/doc/AssumptionsForCfg.md

 ### Universal

-for a location specified below, it should either be a Variable, or a Array, whose `index` is a literal or a variable.
+for a location specified below, it should either be a Variable, or a Array, whose `index` is a literal or a Register.
 This assumption is not handled properly at this moment. **WE MAY HAVE A BUG HERE**

 ### CFGConditional